OR WAIT 15 SECS

-Hourly and annual salary numbers for dental laboratory technicians
+Dental Lab Products looks at the hourly and annual salary numbers for dental lab technicians in the United States.

 Whether the millions of people who sit in a dentists’ chair each year know it or not, dental technicians are a key part of the workflow that gets restorations into their mouths.
 There are over 100,000 dentists in the United States-and yet, all of those implants, crowns, bridges, dentures and more come from only 35,320 dental technicians.